UK crypto regulation

 The financial promotions do not need to be specifically directed at UK consumers to be capable of having an effect in the UK.

 Suppose a UK consumer can access and respond to cryptoasset promotions to engage in cryptoasset activities through websites, apps, and/or social media.
 In that case, those promotions will likely have an effect in the UK.
-So, the regulation applies regardless of the firm's location, making the promotion, or who it was primarily aimed at.
+So, the regulation applies regardless of the firm's location, the promotion, or who it was primarily aimed at.

 The regime applies to all firms (registered and authorized persons) marketing cryptoassets to UK consumers, including firms based overseas.